MilesChou/docker-lua/README.md

 ## Install dependency using LuaRocks

-LuaRocks using some general dev lib.
-Use the `docker-luarocks-install` can install easily.
+LuaRocks will use some general development library.
+Use the `docker-luarocks-install` script can install easily.

 ```
 docker-luarocks-install busted